FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 The difference can be put simply that specialised zones group by type, whereas general purpose zones group by size.
 We have many more options to allocate controlled data into a slot when grouping by size.

-(LIFO) basis.
-The last virtual address we free to a zone will be the next
+first-out (LIFO) basis.
+The last virtual address we free to a zone will

-virtual address to be handed out by it.
-(This is complicated slightly by
+be the next virtual address to be handed out by it.
+(This is complicated

 Back to the point: we already saw in crfree